Discover the best flag football plays—and use our basic guide to create some of your own.

 We recommend beginning coaching with a strong set of fundamentals before conquering complex setups.
 Some of the best football plays are actually quite simple.
 That’s why our guide provides needed information—from basics to more advanced football formations—for both 5 on 5 and 7 on 7 flag football plays.

-Take a look at the offensive 7 on 7 football play below.
+Take a look at the offensive flag football plays below.
 Each circle or O represents an individual player, with the square representing the quarterback.
 Where each player is located at the start of the play represents an offensive formation.
 The arrows reflect the plays, or routes, which provide an individualized map for each player in a formation.

 You want to score some touchdowns, right?
 Let’s dive into individual routes that will give you enough knowledge and context to create new, slick flag football plays of your own.